thomas4f/mxbmrp2/README.md

 To generate additional fonts, you can use the `fontgen` utility provided by PiBoSo.
 For details, see [this forum post](https://forum.piboso.com/index.php?topic=1458.msg20183#msg20183) and refer to `fontgen.cfg`.

 ### Time tracking
-The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. total time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.
+The plugin keeps a persistent record of your riding history, logging various statistics such as per-track/bike total time, lap counts, and all-time personal bests, etc.

-The recorded times can be viewed in `mxbmrp2-times.csv` in your MX Bikes profile directory (to reset the stats, remove `mxbmrp2.dat`).
+The recorded stats can be viewed in-game or in `mxbmrp2-times.csv` within your MX Bikes profile directory (to reset the stats, remove `mxbmrp2.dat`).

 ### Discord Rich Presence
 To broadcast your in-game status such as current track, session type, party size, and server name, set `enable_discord_rich_presence=true` in the configuration file.